MichaelMees99/Code-Refactor/readme.md

 # Code Refactor

-A complete refactor of html and css code that did not follow accessability standards.
-Html elements now follow semantic structure and made much more readable.
-Css elements consolidated to significantly shorten the css file, 200~ lines to 134.
+A complete refactor of HTML and CSS code that did not follow accessability standards.
+HTML elements now follow semantic structure and made much more readable.
+CSS elements consolidated to significantly shorten the CSS file, 200~ lines to 134.

 ## Before Refactor